Chemical Technicians and Asbestos Exposure

 Chemical production is a primary contributor to the U.S. economy with revenues exceeding a half-trillion dollars.

-All 5 U.S. Labor Bureau chemical worker classifications were exposed to asbestos during the 20th century.
-For decades, thousands of chemical technician employees suffered asbestos exposure.
+All five U.S. Labor Bureau chemical worker classifications were exposed to asbestos during the 20th century.

 How Chemical Technicians Were Exposed to Asbestos